Michael-Brodsky/OCR/README.md

 # OCR
 Optical Character Recognition Database File Storage Solutions

-This repository contains several Microsoft Access database solutions for reading and cataloging electronic documents in a database.
-The library and application databases work with image documents, such as scans and photos, extract identifying information and store that information along with a link to the source document in a database.
-Clients can access the database and provide users with means to search for and open the documents.
+This repository contains several Microsoft Access database solutions for storing digital copies of paper documents in a database.
+The library and application databases can read photos and
+scanned documents, extract identifying information and store that information along with links to the source documents.
+Clients that access the database can provide users with means to search for and view the documents.

 To read and extract information, the library databases convert source files to text using optical character recognition (OCR) technology.
-Currently, two OCR engines are in use: OCR- Tesseract and Microsoft OneNote.
+Currently, two OCR engines are used: OCR- Tesseract and Microsoft OneNote.
 Tesseract is an open-source OCR engine and one of the most reliable and effective available.
 It is hosted on Github: https://github.com/tesseract-ocr/tesseract.
-MS OneNote is part of the MS Office suite and has OCR conversion capabilities built in.
+MS OneNote is part of the MS Office suite and has OCR capabilities built in.
 Depending on source file format and quality, both technologies are nearly 100% successful at converting images to text.

 Tesseract has the advantage of being much faster than OneNote, slightly more reliable at OCR conversion and, most importantly, can run silently in the background without disturbing the